extide/Install-OpenSSH/README.md

 If set to $True then Public Key Authentication will be disabled in the sshd_config

 Defaults to $True

 #### $AutoStartSSHD

 If set to $true, then sshd service will be configured for Automatic Start

 If set to $false, then sshd will be set to manual start

 Defaults to $true

 #### $AutoStartSSHAGENT

 If set to $true, then sshd service will be configured for Automatic Start

 If set to $false, then sshd will be set to manual start

 Defaults to $false

+#### $OpenSSHLocation

+If left as $null the script will attempt to determine the newest version of OpenSSH and download the archive.

+If you specify a path to an exising zip downloaded from the OpenSSH github, it will use that zip file.

+* Must be a full path including the filename
+* Any path that is accessable in the context of that powershell session is acceptable, UNC, mapped SMB, or local.

 #### $GitUrl

 The URL to the Git Repo releases list

 Defaults to https://github.com/PowerShell/Win32-OpenSSH/releases/latest/

 #### $GitZipName

 The filename of the release to download

 Defaults to `OpenSSH-Win64.zip`